jonthulu/ah-sdk-angular/README.md

 A string that is prepended to your access token before it is sent for authentication.
 For example, if you are using the `passport-http-bearer` package, you will need to set this to 'Bearer '.

+#### storagePrefix
+Type: `String` *Optional
+Default: `null`

+A string that is prepended to the local/session storage when storing the access token.
+This can be used if you are generating an admin section of your site (for example) that needs different login credentials.

 #### filter.whitelist
 Type: `Array.<string>` *Optional